 If you're a beginner motorcycle rider, it's likely you've heard of the MSF Basic RiderCourse.
 The motorcycle riding class was designed by the Motorcycle Safety Foundation to be the beginner’s entryway into motorcycling and provides you with your MSF endorsement.
-The Course consists of eight to ten hours of classroom instruction, an online ecourse, and ten hours of on-cycle hands-on riding practice.
+The course consists of eight to ten hours of classroom instruction, an online ecourse, and ten hours of on-cycle, hands-on riding practice.
 Yeah, you can do your research on MSF’s official site and get a general idea of the riding exercises, road terms, or find a location where you can take the course to get a motorcycle license, but there are some things that they don’t tell you.
 Here are some of them.

 It’s a workout.

 If you’ve never ridden a motorcycle, it might surprise you how much of a workout it actually is.
-After my first day practicing out on what they call the “range” (a large parking lot where on-cycle lessons take place) I was surprised to wake up feeling very sore the next morning.
-Considering I’m not a person who you would exactly describe as in tip-top shape, I assumed that feeling as if I had spent a day at the gym was because I had gotten a serious workout on the motorcycle the day before.
+After my first day practicing out on what they call the “range” (a large parking lot where on-cycle lessons take place), I was surprised to wake up feeling very sore the next morning.
+Considering I’m not a person who you would exactly describe as in "tip-top" shape, I assumed feeling as if I had spent a day at the gym was because I had gotten a serious workout on the motorcycle the day before.
 I was right.

-All students of the Basic RiderCourse have to follow the rules of the range and wear the proper safety gear and attire that includes long sleeves, gloves, boots that come above the ankle, jeans or riding pants, and a helmet.
+All students of the Basic RiderCourse have to follow the rules of the range and wear the proper safety gear and attire, which includes long sleeves, gloves, boots that come above the ankle, jeans or riding pants, and a helmet.
 No skin is allowed to be exposed while on the range, so sleeves must remain down to prevent abrasions or other injuries.
 That means you can’t even roll them up for some relief from the rising temperature.

 So, imagine this.
 It’s around 85 degrees at high noon.
 You’re wearing full riding gear: a full-face helmet, long sleeves, riding boots, jeans, and full-fingered gloves.
 You’re sitting on a black motorcycle with a running engine, riding around an asphalt parking lot for hours on end.
-It might get a little toasty don’t you think?
+It might get a little toasty, don’t you think?

 You end up making some pretty awesome friends.